Dedeepya2003-sys/Project-on-Regular-Expression/README.md

 - ✅ Add and manage faculty and staff information
 - ✅ Assign courses to students
 - ✅ Input validation using **regular expressions**:
-  - Student IDs
+  - Student Name
+  - Date of Birth
-  - Email addresses
+  - Email Id
-  - Phone numbers
+  - Mobile Numbers
-  - Course codes
+  - Gender
 - ✅ Simple file-based storage for persistence

 ## 🧠 Technologies Used